timothycrosley/deprecated.frosted/README.md

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/timothycrosley/frosted/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

 Frosted is a fork of pyflakes that aims at more open contribution from the outside public, a smaller more maintainable code base, and a better Python checker for all.
+It currently cleanly supports Python 2.6 - 3.4 using pies (https://github.com/timothycrosley/pies) to achieve this without ugly hacks and/or py2to3.

 Installing Frosted
 ===================